 Fig. 4.14 Left: Fractional concentration of one chirality versus position (x and y) at four different times t, normalized by the diffusivity κ per total surface area λ^2 , so $t\kappa/\lambda^2$ is nondimensional.
-In this numerical simulation, $\kappa/(\lambda^2\lambda_0) = 2 \times 10^{-4}$, and the resolution was 10242 mesh points.
+In this numerical simulation, $\kappa/(\lambda^2\lambda_0) = 2 \times 10^{-4}$, and the resolution was 1024^2 mesh points.
 The number of disconnected regions decreases from 4 in the first plot to 3, 2, and 1.
 Right: Evolution of enantiomeric excess η for the model shown in the left.
 The inset shows the normalized slope.
 Note the four distinct regimes with progressively decreasing slope.
-Adapted from Brandenburg and Multamäki (2004)
+Adapted from Brandenburg & Multamäki (2004).

-More interesting dynamics is possible when the system is two-dimensional, corresponding to different locations on the Earth's surface.
-In that case, the fronts between regions with monomers and polymers of opposite handedness can be curved.
-It turned out that then the fronts are never precisely straight and can therefore still propagate.
+and can therefore still propagate.
 Interestingly, the propagation is always in the direction of maximum curvature.
-This result has also been obtained by Gleiser and Walker (2012).
-This then implies that a closed circular front will always shrink and never expand; see left Fig. 4.14.
+This result has also been obtained by Gleiser & Walker (2012).
+This then implies that a closed circular front will always shrink and never expand; see left Figure 4.14.
 The speed of shrinking depends just on the number of individual closed fronts.
-Each time a closed front merges with another one to form a single one, the speed decreases; see the right panel of Fig. 4.14.
-In particular, this means that, even if, say, the L enantiomers were initially in the majority, but in such a way that they would be enclosed in an island surrounded by enantiomers of the opposite handedness, the enantiomeric excess would develop toward the handedness that was present on the periphery of the domain; see Fig. 4.15 for such an illustration with the model of Plasson et al. (2004).
+Each time a closed front merges with another one to form a single one, the speed decreases; see the right panel of Figure 4.14.
+In particular, this means that, even if, say, the L enantiomers were initially in the majority, but in such a way that they would be enclosed in an island surrounded by enantiomers of the opposite handedness, the enantiomeric excess would develop toward the handedness that was present on the periphery of the domain; see Figure 4.15 for such an illustration with the model of Plasson et al. (2004).

 The reason for this particular propagation direction is quite simple.
-Imagine that we place D and L molecules around a circular front, then the number of molecules on the inner front is would be one less than the number of molecules on the outer front; see Fig. 4.16 for an illustration.5
+Imagine that we place D and L molecules around a circular front, then the number of molecules on the inner front is would be one less than the number of molecules on the outer front; see Figure 4.16 for an illustration.5